 Mild/Moderate Educational Needs (Non-Degree)

-The Graduate Licensure Preparation Program – Mild/Moderate Educational Needs is designed for individuals who have a bachelor’s degree and want to become licensed through the State of Ohio to teach students with mild/moderate disabilities.
+The Graduate Licensure Preparation Program – Mild/Moderate Educational Needs is designed for individuals who have a bachelor’s degree and strive to become licensed through the State of Ohio to teach students with mild/moderate disabilities.

 Students with mild/moderate disabilities are distinguished from students with more severe disabilities by greater participation in the general academic curriculum.
 Mild/moderate disabilities include learning disabilities, emotional and behavioral disorders, ADHD, mild intellectual disabilities, and (when appropriate) autism spectrum disorder.